USEPA/WNTR/documentation/controls.rst

 In the following example, a conditional control is defined that opens pipe 330 if the level of tank 1 goes above 46.0248 m.
 The target is the tank and the attribute is the tanks level.
 To specify that the condition should be true when the level is greater than the threshold, the operation is set to > and the threshold is set to 46.0248.
-The control action `act1` from above is used in the control.
+The action `act1` from above is used in the control.

 .. doctest::